Impact of cavity geometry on microlaser dynamics

-To quantify how directional the wave propagation is in a local area, we compute the local directionality $D_W(\vec{r})$, defined by the inverse of the angular spread of wavelet directions \cite{SM}.
-Figure~\ref{fig4}(c) shows the spatially resolved directionality $D_W(\vec{r})$, averaged over the lasing modes.
-In general, the D-shaped and stadium cavities [Fig.~\ref{fig4}(c$_1$-c$_2$)] have lower $D_W(\vec{r})$ than \Lim resonators [Fig.~\ref{fig4}(c$_3$)], which manifests the difference between spatially extended and whispering-gallery modes.
-The local directionality of the ellipses is much higher than for the \Lim cavities.
-It is probably due to the integrable ray dynamics of the ellipse, which limits the propagation directions of whispering-gallery rays more than for the chaotic ray dynamics of the \Lim.
-The squares have low and almost uniform $D_W(\vec{r})$ over the cavity area.
+To quantify how directional the wave propagation is in a local area, we compute the local directionality $D_W(\vec{r})$ as the inverse of the standard deviation of the wavelet distribution squared \cite{SM}.
+Figure~\ref{fig4}(d) shows the spatially resolved directionality $D_W(\vec{r})$, averaged over the lasing modes.
+The D-shaped and stadium cavities [Figs.~\ref{fig4}(d$_1$,d$_2$)] have lower $D_W(\vec{r})$ than \Lim resonators [Fig.~\ref{fig4}(d$_3$)], which demonstrates the difference between spatially extended and whispering-gallery modes.
+The local directionality of the ellipses [Fig.~\ref{fig4}(d$_4$)] is even higher than for the \Lim, probably due to the integrable ray dynamics of the ellipse, which limits the propagation directions of whispering-gallery trajectories more than for the chaotic trajectories of the \Lim.
+The squares [Fig.~\ref{fig4}(d$_5$)] have low and almost uniform $D_W(\vec{r})$ over the cavity area.

-These different characteristics in the local directionality originate from the classical ray dynamics.
+These different degrees of local directionality originate from the classical ray dynamics.
 We hence perform ray tracing simulations for cavities with smooth boundaries and define the local directionality $D_R(\vec{r})$ analogously by sampling the long-lived ray trajectories \cite{SM}.
-Figure~\ref{fig4}(d) shows an excellent agreement between the ray and wave simulations.
+Figure~\ref{fig4}(e) shows an excellent agreement between the ray and wave simulations.
 We average the local directionality over the entire cavity area weighted by the ray intensity, and the results are summarized in Fig.~\ref{fig3}(b) (right axis).
-The good agreement of local directionality between ray $\langle D_R \rangle$ and wave simulations $\langle D_W \rangle$ indicates that a cavity with sufficiently small boundary roughness can be efficiently simulated by the ray tracing of smooth boundary cavities.
-More importantly, the strong correlation between $\langle D_W \rangle$ and $\langle s \rangle$ confirms that the structure sizes of lasing modes are determined by local directionality of optical propagation.
-In turn, our results demonstrate that ray dynamics can be an efficient tool to qualitatively predict the spatio-temporal lasing dynamics.
+The good agreement of local directionality between ray $\langle D_R \rangle$ and wave simulations $\langle D_W \rangle$ indicates that a cavity with sufficiently small boundary roughness can be efficiently simulated by the ray tracing of smooth cavities.
+More importantly, the strong correlation between $\langle D_R \rangle$ and $\langle s \rangle$ confirms that the structure sizes of lasing modes are determined by the local directionality of optical propagation.
+Hence, our results demonstrate that ray dynamics can be an efficient tool to qualitatively predict the spatio-temporal lasing dynamics.